Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/10_tas_app_connectivity.md

     cd test-app
     ```

-3. Change the name of your app to your team name.
-(Edit the manifest.yml file)
+3. Take a quick peek at your manifest file.

     ```execute-2
-    vi manifest.yml
+    cat manifest.yml
     ```

 4. Run "cf push" to deploy the app